 In 2004, Norma Canelas and William D. Roth graciously gave Polk Museum of Art the seeds for a new collection of African art.
 This gift of 56 traditional pieces made from a variety of media include the Himba, San, Zulu, Ntwana, Swazi, Bhaca, Sotho, Ndebele, Thembu, Pedi, and Batonka cultures.

-Pre-Coumbian art was one of the earliest collecting areas adopted by Polk Museum of Art.
+Art of the Ancient Americas art was one of the earliest collecting areas adopted by Polk Museum of Art.
 Initiated by a major gift from Winter Haven collectors Dr. David and Lucia Taxdal, this collection now features artifacts from many cultural groups in present-day Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Mexico, Nicaragua, and Peru.
 The objects date from c.
 800 BCE to c.
 1500 CE and include ceramics, textiles, stone carvings, and precious metal pieces.
 Hallmark objects are a male effigy figure from the Remojades area of Veracruz, a polychrome jaguar vessel from Costa Rica, and a Moche effigy vessel from Peru.
-A majority of the museum's Pre-Columbian collection is on permanent display in the museum's Taxdal Pre-Columbian Gallery.
+A majority of the museum's Art of the Ancient Americas collection is on permanent display in the museum's Taxdal Art of the Ancient Americas Gallery.

 This portion of the collection focuses on European ceramics from the 15th to the 19th century, English silver (primarily Georgian), 18th and 19th century American silver, and a small selection of 19th and 20th metal bells.
 Highlights from this collection include Italian majolica from the 15th and 16th centuries, French faience from the 17th and 18th centuries, and over 60 pieces of English Georgian silver.
 We have recently begun to expand this collection further into the 20th Century with the acquisition of a Picasso ceramic plate and a Tiffany lamp.